kindaro/interval-cover/writ.md

 the last one.
 We can use this relation to consecutively filter more and more links into our chain until it subsumes the base completely.

-Incidentally, `touches` is an antisymmetric relation _(technically, its reflexive closure would be)_, which makes its transitive closure an instance of _ordering_, and a _chain_ is exactly a totally ordered subset of intervals.
+Incidentally, `touches` is an antisymmetric relation, which makes its transitive and reflexive closure an _ordering_ of intervals, and a _chain_ in order theory is exactly a totally ordered set.
+So, our naming is justified: there is a relation that is not a total ordering for arbitrary sets of intervals, but is a total ordering for our chains.

 This is not enough though: we must also ensure our chain is minimal.
 I claim that this condition holds exactly when `touches` is _nowhere transitive_.
 That means: when <code>x `touches` y</code>